 Batutumonga.
-This strange and beautiful name is synonymous for me, a fantastic scooter ride in the heart of Toraja country, in central Sulawesi.
-Rice fields sublime ... but rotten roads!
-I almost stayed in the mountains sleeping because of a flat tire.
+This strange and beautiful name is synonymous, for me, with a fantastic scooter ride in the heart of Toraja country, in the centre of Sulawesi.
+Sublime rice paddies... but rotten roads!
+I almost slept in the mountains because of a flat tire.

 The rice fields of Batutumonga

-The Batutumonga region is a mountainous area covered with rice paddies.
-Each turn of the road offers a stunning new panorama.
-If there is a corner not to be missed, in the Toraja Country, it is this one!
+The Batutumonga region is a mountainous area covered with tiered rice fields.
+At each twist of the road, a new stunning panorama is offered.
+If there is a corner not to be missed, in Toraja Country, this is it!